engineertuhin/Blaze/README.md

 - **Automatic Asset Versioning:** Cache-busting for static assets.
 - **Public Path Management:** Simple handling of asset URLs, even on custom domains.
 - **Developer Friendly:** Clear documentation, copy-paste commands, and best practices.
+- **Encrypted App Builds:** Generate encrypted builds so you can share your source without risk—no one can change your source code.
+- **Device-Specific Builds:** Optionally lock builds to a specific device.
+These builds will only run on the selected device and nowhere else.
+- **Interactive Build Lock:** During build, you'll see a prompt: "Do you want to lock this build to this device only?"
+If you answer "yes", the build will be restricted to the current device.
 - **Open Source:** MIT licensed and welcomes community contributions.

 ---